neurallayer/fos/docs/source/metrics.rst

     trainer = Trainer(..., metrics={"avgweights": my_weights_metric})

-There are two different types of metrics that are being supported by Fos:
+There are two different types of metrics that are being supported by FOS:

 1. Prediction Metrics.
 These metrics are invoked after a prediction is made::